-Pupils entering S3 will continue to study Modern Languages.
-Pupils will have studied languages during the course of S1 and S2 and will be able to Why study a Modern Language?
+Pupils entering S3 have a choice to continue studying Modern Languages.
+Pupils will have studied French and Spanish during the course of S1 and S2 and will be able to build on the skills they

+Why study a Modern Language?

-- New Scottish Government policy requires the study of languages - As part of the European Union, Britain is in contact with partners and customers in Europe. - Studying a Modern Language lets you understand people from another culture. - More and more companies look for a qualification in Modern Languages. - Many university courses require a Modern Language as part of the entry qualification. - Related careers:
+- Studying a Modern Language helps you to understand people from another culture. - More and more companies look for future candidates with a qualification in a Modern Language. - Many University courses require a Modern Language as part of the entry qualification and value this highly when looking at applications - Related Careers / Industries: Travel, Tourism, Law, Sport, Fashion, IT, Business Management, Teaching, Translation, Interpreter, Politics and many more!